Athlonic/LaunchCountDown/README.md

 _________________________________________________________
 Installation :

-- You just have to install the "LaunchCountDown" folder as usual under your KSP "GameData" folder.
+- You just have to install the "LaunchCountDown" folder and the "ModuleManager.dll" file in your KSP "GameData" folder.

 It will upgrade your KSP stock TT18-A Launch Stability Enhancer (aka launch clamp) with a countdown feature.
-No additional parts needed thanks to the excellent "ModuleManager" plugin (included) from Ialdabaoth.
+No additional parts needed thanks to the excellent "ModuleManager" plugin (included) from Ialdabaoth/Sarbian.
-( credits and updates here : http://forum.kerbalspaceprogram.com/showthread.php/31342-0-20-ModuleManager-1-3-for-all-your-stock-modding-needs )
+( credits and updates here : http://forum.kerbalspaceprogram.com/threads/55219-Module-Manager-1-5-%28Nov-11%29 )

 _________________________________________________________
 How it works ?